aardvark/stencil-maven-plugin/doc/README.md

 `renderFile` create the file based on a `template`.
 Uses context from `context` file and writes output to the `output`.

+# How to release

+`mvn release:prepare --batch-mode -DpushChanges=false`

 # License

 Licensed under EPL 2.0